PierrunoYT/DMOSpeech2Speech-Local/README.md

-# DMOSpeech2Speech
+# DMOSpeech2Speech-Local

-A text-to-speech synthesis system based on DMOSpeech2Speech with a user-friendly Gradio interface.
+A text-to-speech synthesis system based on DMOSpeech2 with a user-friendly Gradio interface.

+**This repository includes all necessary files and model checkpoints - ready to use out of the box!**

 ## Features